Solartisan/OpenWeb/README.md

     /**
      * if you need pull to refresh, you can coding like this, otherwise return null.
      * Careful use of pull down refresh, it may lead to a sliding conflict with the web page.
+     * You can also disable and open the drop-down refresh to circumvent this problem by JavaScript
      * @return
      */
     @Override